luvnft/podsearch/README.md

 - [x] Fix extreme build time due to tailwind
 - [x] Fix SSR dark mode not being preloaded => (found a hack, contribute to the repo?)
 - [x] Convert entire Nuxt3 app to an iOS/Android app using capacitor https://dev.to/daiquiri_team/how-to-create-android-and-ios-apps-from-the-nuxtjs-application-using-capacitorjs-134h (was possible to implement)
-- [x] Fix the favicons to look good
+- [x] Fix the favicons to look good, and to support darkmode
 - [x] Remove useDevice as we have no use for it on the web-version
 - [x] Se over about og contact siden
 - [x] Make emails